gitkraken/vscode-gitlens/README.md

   <img src="https://raw.githubusercontent.com/eamodio/vscode-gitlens/develop/images/docs/search-and-compare-view.png" alt="Search & Compare view" />
 </p>

-A [customizable](#search-&-compare-view-settings- 'Jump to the Search & Compare view settings'), but hidden by default, view to search and explore commit histories by message, author, files, id, etc, or visualize comparisons between branches, tags, commits, and more
+A [customizable](#search-&-compare-view-settings- 'Jump to the Search & Compare view settings'), hidden by default, view to search and explore commit histories by message, author, files, id, etc, or visualize comparisons between branches, tags, commits, and more

 The _Search & Compare_ view lists pinnable (saved) results for searching commit histories or for comparison operations, and additionally provides,